openstack/devstack/doc/source/exerciserc.rst

 ==============================

 ``exerciserc`` is used to configure settings for the exercise scripts.
 The values shown below are the default values.
-Thse can all be overridden by setting them in the ``localrc`` section.
+These can all be overridden by setting them in the ``localrc`` section.

 ACTIVE\_TIMEOUT